agile-students-fall2025/2-git-practice-meiivis/README.md

 ### Comment from Ethan Arnold

 It's simultaneously awesome and scary that the field has expanded so much that software engineering depends on these massive cloud platforms.

+### Ellen's Comment:
+This is an interesting article connecting AI with a larger scope in the world.
+As a person who would like to pursue my career in finance, I do understand the importance of technolog, and how the tech department has its essential role within a finance corporation.